VTRANS, Virginia’s Transportation PlanGrowth and Accessibility Planning, Technical Assistance Program

 Have more VTrans questions?
 Find answers on our FAQ page.

-The GAP Technical Assistance Program opens for new applications once a year.
-Notices are posted on the VTrans website and emailed to subscribers for VTrans Updates.
+The GAP Technical Assistance Program will be open for new project applications on an annual basis.
+Notice of new application rounds will be promoted on the www.vtrans.org website and through notices sent to subscribers of VTrans Updates.

 • Preliminary scope outline